AbhinavJhanwar/face-recognition/README.md

 ##################################################################################
 ######################### FACE RECOGNITION #######################################
 ##################################################################################

 Face recognition findings-
 1) Face Detection-
 	1) Tested detection models - dlib (hog, cnn), resnet(performs best on speed), facenet and yolo (performs best in accuracy)
-		i.
-Hog - performance in accuracy is very poor - discarded ii.
-Cnn - performance in accuracy is good but speed on cpu is very poor- discarded iii.
-Resnet - performance in accuracy is good but not with side faces or in dark - discarded iv.
-Yolo - performance in accuracy is very good but speed is ok - accepted as still best one yet faced
+		1) Hog - performance in accuracy is very poor - discarded
+		2) Cnn - performance in accuracy is good but speed on cpu is very poor- discarded
+		3) Resnet - performance in accuracy is good but not with side faces or in dark - discarded
+		4) Yolo - performance in accuracy is very good but speed is ok - accepted as still best one yet faced
 	2) Limitations of yolo -
-		i.
-Rolling angle is limited after a particular angle (approx 30) doesn't detect faces properly Remedy- faces are kept in <30 rolling angle ii.
-On side faces sometimes crops the face from eye portion in left/right Remedy- added margin in both left and right side, also instead of fixed value we are taking percent of width of boundary box iii.
-Boundary box of face is not necessarily inside the image dimensions so have to take care of this part Remedy- applied condition-
+		1) Rolling angle is limited after a particular angle (approx 30) doesn't detect faces properly Remedy- faces are kept in <30 rolling angle
+		2) On side faces sometimes crops the face from eye portion in left/right Remedy- added margin in both left and right side, also instead of fixed value we are taking percent of width of boundary box
+		3) Boundary box of face is not necessarily inside the image dimensions so have to take care of this part Remedy- applied condition-
 			1) For left- max(left, 0)
 			2) For right- min(right, frame_width)
 			3) For top- max(top, 0)
 			4) For bottom- min(bottom, frame_height)
-		iv.
-For side faces boundary box sometimes crops the facial image Remedy- extended boundary box dimensions in left and right side by 10% of boundary box dimensions
+		4) For side faces boundary box sometimes crops the facial image Remedy- extended boundary box dimensions in left and right side by 10% of boundary box dimensions

 2) Face Encoding/Embedding (face_recognition-dlib)-